-The University-wide General Education Requirements and Teacher Education Program pre-requisites provide Elementary Education majors with 50 hours of broadly-based subject matter background.
+The University-wide General Education Requirements and Teacher Education Program pre-requisites provide Elementary Education majors with 50 hours of broad-based subject matter.
 In addition, Elementary Education majors must select either one K-12 licensure minor with a minimum of 20 credits, or two non-licensure areas of concentration with a minimum of 14 credits each.
 K-12 licensure minors are available in Art, Reading and Traffic Education.
 Although all elementary majors will receive the same license and grade level endorsement, it is recommended that candidates planning to teach in the upper grade levels include the addition of minors in their program.
-This is especially desirable for teaching in grades sixth, seven and eight.
+This is especially desirable for teaching in grades six, seven and eight.
 Candidates desiring added licensure should consider a K-12 minor.
-Praxis II content knowledge test is required.
+The Praxis II Content Knowledge test is required.